 JR Remelgado holds a BA in English from Thomas Edison State University and an MA in literature from Clarks Summit University.
 He has had several years of experience using BJU Press products to teach middle and high school English.
 During that time, he became passionate about using various techniques and strategies to engage even the most reluctant learners and to create excitement for his subject.
 He currently serves as a middle- and high-school English language arts writer for BJU Press and teaches a freshman English class at a local university.

 Rachel Santopietro is passionate about helping students find joy in learning as they engage, learn, and create.
 And she wants this enthusiasm to be contagious.
 The same sense of wonder that sparked her curiosity in childhood spurred her to pursue a degree in chemistry and a master’s degree in education.
 She wants to share her passion as she draws from her teaching and writing experience to oversee instructional design for writing teams at BJU Press.

-Becky holds a BS and an MEd in elementary education and has been in education for over 20 years, teaching various elementary grades and subjects.
-She has experience as an early interventionist for children with deficits.
-She has also supervised student teachers in their clinical practice training.
+Becky holds a BS and an MEd in elementary education and has been in education for over 20 years teaching various grades and subjects.
+She has experience as an Early Interventionist working with young children with deficits and has also supervised and mentored student teachers in their clinical practice training.
 Becky has been a Teacher Consultant and is currently a National Consultant with BJU Press where she loves to motivate teachers to be engaging and encourage higher-level thinking in their classrooms.